of our new

 (includes 3 journals posted to member's address, free admission to

 LDFHS library during opening hours including assistance with

-research enquiries, 2 hours free research by LDFHS research officer
+research enquiries, 2 hours free research by the LDFHS research officer

 for members who live outside Lithgow City Council area.)